Gay Nigger Association of America: Trolling

 The GNAA used many different methods of trolling.
 One was to simply "crapflood" a weblog's comment form with text consisting of repeated words and phrases.
-On Wikipedia, members of the group created an article about the group, while adhering to Wikipedia's rules and policies; a process Andrew Lih says "essentially [used] the system against itself."
+On Wikipedia, members of the group created an article about the group, while adhering to Wikipedia's rules and policies, a process Andrew Lih says "essentially [used] the system against itself".
 Another method included attacking many Internet Relay Chat channels and networks using different IRC flooding techniques.

 The GNAA also produced shock sites containing malware.
-One such site, "Last Measure," contained embedded malware that opened up "an endless cascade of pop-up windows displaying pornography or horrific medical pictures."
+One such site, "Last Measure", contained embedded malware that opened up "an endless cascade of pop-up windows displaying pornography or horrific medical pictures".
 They also performed proof of concept demonstrations.
 These actions occasionally interrupted the normal operation of popular websites.

 2000s

-In July 2004, two GNAA members submitted leaked screenshots of the upcoming operating system Mac OS X v10.4 to the popular Macintosh news website MacRumors, resulting in a post which read "With WWDC just days away, the first Tiger information and screenshots appears to have been leaked.
-According to sources, Apple will reportedly provide developers with a Mac OS X 10.4 preview copy at WWDC on Monday.
-The screenshots provided reportedly come from this upcoming developer preview."
+In July 2004, two GNAA members submitted leaked screenshots of the upcoming operating system Mac OS X v10.4 to the popular Macintosh news website MacRumors.

 In June 2005, the GNAA announced that it had created a Mac OS X Tiger release for Intel x86 processors which caught media attention from various sources.
 The next day, the supposed leak was mentioned on the G4 television show Attack of the Show.
 The ISO image released via BitTorrent merely booted a shock image instead of the leaked operating system.

 On February 3, 2007, the GNAA successfully managed to convince CNN reporter Paula Zahn that "one in three Americans" believe that the September 11, 2001, terror attacks were carried out by Israeli agents.
 CNN subsequently ran a story erroneously reporting this, involving a round-table discussion regarding antisemitism and an interview with the father of a Jewish 9/11 victim.
 The GNAA-owned website said that "over 4,000" Jews were absent from work at the World Trade Center on 9/11.

 On February 11, 2007, an attack was launched on the website of US presidential candidate (and future US president) Barack Obama, where the group's name was caused to appear on the website's front page.